OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

           compatibleGroups += G
         }
     } else {
-      // If not admin, then groups not displayable are not viewable. admin can see all. for each group G in OED where G is displayable to this user {
+      for each visibleGroups G {
         // Get the meters associated with this group.
         Set meters = metersInGroup(G)
         // Get compatible units for all these meters